2. Research

 Last updated :

-If from the discovery phase you have decided to proceed, then fantastic.
-That means we are very much on the same path with our shared timelines, goals and success metrics.
-Now the real work now begins.
+If you have decided to proceed from the discovery phase, then great.
+That means we are on the same path with our shared timelines, goals, and success metrics.
+Now, the real work begins.

 Understand